SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ...
 ```

-  - Often also need to consult the instructions.
+  - _Still_ need to consult the instructions (optinal packages).

+  - Some failures can be helpfull and suggest options to disable.

   - What the output of `source ../do-configure.sou` looks like: